California Beach Hopper (Megalorchestia californiana)

 Tide Pool Tidbits:

-• The life span of a California beach hopper is about a year.
+The life span of a California beach hopper is about one year.

-• A California beach hopper can molt up to 20 times in its life.
+A California beach hopper can molt (grow a new exoskeleton) up to 20 times in its life.

 Reference: Walla Walla University, Sea Life Base